Hallucination Detection in LLMs with Topological Divergence on Attention Graphs: Datasets

 \subsection{Data Generation \& Annotation}

-\textbf{Generation.} We generate responses from a language model (LLM) for the considered datasets, employing different prompting strategies for each dataset while keeping these strategies consistent across models (see prompt examples in Table~\ref{tab:prompts}).
+\paragraph{Generation.} We generate responses from a language model (LLM) for the considered datasets, employing different prompting strategies for each dataset while keeping these strategies consistent across models (see prompt examples in Table~\ref{tab:prompts}).
 For SQuAD and XSum, responses are generated using a zero-shot approach.
-In contrast, for CoQA, we create queries in a few-shot manner without providing specific instructions, following~\cite{lin2024generating}: each sample consists of a passage and a series of question-answer pairs, concluding with a final question that the model is expected to answer.
+In contrast, for CoQA, we generate queries in a few-shot manner without providing specific instructions, following~\cite{lin2024generating}: each sample consists of a passage and a series of question-answer pairs, culminating in a final question that the model is expected to answer.

-\textbf{Annotation: automated vs human.} We treat hallucination detection as a binary classification problem; our target indicates whether a hallucination is present anywhere in the model's response.
+\paragraph{Annotation: automated vs human.} We treat hallucination detection as a binary classification problem; our target indicates whether a hallucination is present anywhere in the model's response.
 Two approaches to annotating model generations were considered: 1) automated annotation using an LLM (in our case, GPT-4o), and 2) manual annotation by human experts.

-During the automated annotation process, we provide an LLM's output preceded by an instruction (prompt) to GPT-4o.
+During the automated annotation process, we provide GPT-4o with an LLM's output, preceded by an instruction (prompt).
 In this prompt, GPT-4o is asked to determine whether the output contains hallucinations, and we expect a single-word response of either ``Yes'' or ``No.'' An example of such an instruction for the question answering task is shown in Table~\ref{tab:annot_inst}.

 For human annotation, we asked three team members with at least upper-intermediate English proficiency to independently annotate approximately 100 samples from each dataset.
 The human annotation consistency metrics are provided in Table~\ref{tab:consistency}.
-We selected samples where all annotators reached a consensus and considered these annotations the ground truth hallucination labels.
+We selected samples for which all annotators reached consensus and treated these annotations as the ground-truth hallucination labels.